webxos/macroslow/iot/guides/readme.md

 **© 2025 WebXOS Research Group.
 All Rights Reserved.**
 **License: MIT License for research and prototyping with attribution to Webxos.**
-**Contact: project_dunes@outlook.com**

 ---

 ## Page 1: Introduction to MAML and Markup for IoT with 2048-AES

 ### Overview
-The **PROJECT DUNES 2048-AES** framework, developed by WebXOS, introduces a revolutionary approach to IoT device control and orchestration using the **MAML (Markdown as Medium Language)** protocol and **Markup (.mu)** syntax.
+The **MACROSLOW** framework, developed by WebXOS, introduces a revolutionary approach to IoT device control and orchestration using the **MAML (Markdown as Medium Language)** protocol and **Markup (.mu)** syntax.
 This guide provides a comprehensive, 10-page manual for engineers to leverage MAML and Markup for designing, controlling, and integrating IoT devices with agentic systems like **CHIMERA 2048** and **GLASTONBURY 2048 SDKs**.
 These SDKs, available in the WebXOS GitHub repository, enable secure, quantum-resistant, and adaptive IoT workflows.

 MAML transforms Markdown into a structured, executable, and secure data container, ideal for encoding IoT configurations, sensor data, and agent instructions.
 Markup (.mu) complements MAML by providing a reverse-syntax mechanism for error detection, digital receipts, and rollback operations.
 Together, they form a robust framework for IoT applications, integrating with the Model Context Protocol (MCP) for AI-orchestrated, edge-native operations.